15 Fun, Unique, Adventurous or Romantic Things to Do in Seattle

 Pet and Sip at Seattle Meowtropolitan

-What: A cafe where you can get your tea and coffee and drink it surrounded by cats.
+What is it?
+A cafe where you can get your tea and coffee and drink it surrounded by cats.

 Where: 1225 N 45th St, Seattle, WA, 98103

 Visiting the cats requires a reservation.
-You have to pay per hour to hang out with the cats at the cafe, in addition to the price of any drinks or snacks you buy.
+You have to pay per hour to chill with the cats at the cafe, in addition to the price of any drinks or snacks you buy.
 This can make it a slightly pricey adventure, but if you or anyone you know is a cat lover, it’s worth splurging on a trip to Seattle Meowtropolitan at least once.

 Play Pinball at the Seattle Pinball Museum

-What: A private pinball machine collection that grew until it became a full-on museum.
+What is it?
+A private pinball machine collection that grew until it became a full-on museum.

-Where: 508 Maynard Ave S, Seattle, WA, 98104
+Where?
+508 Maynard Ave S, Seattle, WA, 98104

 The collection includes tons of machines, some dating as far back as 1934, while others are modern pinball machines.
-For those in the know, some of the games are produced by Jersey Jack Pinball, Dutch Pinball, Spooky Pinball, VP Cabs and Stern Pinball.
+For those in the know, some of the games are produced by Jersey Jack Pinball, Dutch Pinball, Spooky Pinball, VP Cabs. and Stern Pinball.
 And they aren’t done collecting.
 As of 2018, the collectors have announced that they intend to keep updating their offering of games.
-Some of the ones they offer include Godzilla, King Tut, Flash Gordon, Guns N’ Roses, Batman and The Addams Family.
-There are more than 50 machines, though, so you’re sure to find some you want to play.
+Some of the ones they offer include Godzilla, King Tut, Flash Gordon, Guns N’ Roses, Batman, and The Addams Family.
+There are more than 50 machines, so you’re sure to find some you want to play.

 See the Seattle Underground

-What: A network of shops, bars and hotels abandoned below Seattle’s streets.
+What: A network of shops, bars, and hotels abandoned below Seattle’s streets.